ofiwg/ofi-guide/OFIGuide.md

 ## Avoiding Memory Copies

 The socket API implementation usually results in data copies occuring at both the sender and the receiver.
 This is a trade-off made between keeping the interface easy to use, versus providing reliability.
-Ideally, all memory copies would be avoided when transfering data over the network.
+Ideally, all memory copies would be avoided when transferring data over the network.
 There are techniques and APIs that can be used to avoid memory copies, but in practice, the cost of avoiding a copy can often be more than the copy itself, in particular for small transfers (measured in bytes, versus kilobytes or more).

 To avoid a memory copy at the sender, we need to place the application data directly onto the network.
 If we also want to avoid blocking the sending application, we need some way of communicating between the application and the network layer when the buffer is safe to re-use, in case it needs to be re-transmitted.
 This leads us to crafting a network interface that behaves asynchronously.
 The application will need to issue a request, then receive some sort of notification when the request has completed.